 25 Division Word Problems for Grades 3 to 5 With Tips On Supporting Students’ Progress

 Division word problems are important in building proficiency in division.
 Division is one of the bedrocks of math alongside addition, subtraction and multiplication.
-Therefore, it is vital that students have a deep understanding of division, its function within arithmetic and word problems, and how to apply both short division and long division with success.
+Therefore, students must have a deep understanding of division, its function within arithmetic and word problems, and how to apply short division and long division successfully.

-Division itself is the mathematical process of breaking a number up into equal parts and then finding out how many equal parts you can have.
-It may be that you have a remainder following the division or you may have no remainder and so a whole number as your answer.
+Division is the mathematical process of breaking a number up into equal parts and finding out how many equal parts you can have.
+It may be that you have a remainder following the division or you may have no remainder, just a whole number as your answer.

 What are division word problems?

-Division word problems are an extension of the arithmetic method whereby they are word problems with division at the heart.
-Students will be expected to use the process of division to find a solution to the word problem.
+Division word problems are an extension of the arithmetic division method whereby they are word problems with division at the heart.
+Students are expected to use the division process to find a solution to the word problem.

-Typically, word problems use a story as a scenario and are based on a real life situation where students are expected to interpret what the word problem is asking and then apply their division knowledge to find the answer.
-Division can also be introduced early through the idea of grouping before advancing to the formal method of long division.
+Typically, word problems use a real-life or real-world scenario and students are expected to interpret what the word problem is asking and apply their division knowledge to find the answer.

 To help you with the division journey, we have put together a collection of division word problems which can be used for children between 3rd grade to 5th grade.